AlexiaDelorme/project-cookbook/testing/TESTING.md

 feedbackChangeFunction();
 ```

-These two functions where also added the `addIngredientsFunction()` and the `addInstructionsFunction()` as event listeners so the script would also apply to newly added field items!
+These two functions where also added to the `addIngredientsFunction()` and the `addInstructionsFunction()` as event listeners so the script would also apply to newly added field items!

 <a name="unsolved"/>

 ### Unsolved Issues

 That I am aware of, there are currently no unsolved issues/bugs for this project.